yingmanwumen/xrepo-cmake/README.md

 For CMake 3.19 and later which has JSON support, `xrepo_package` parses the JSON output.
 For previous version of CMake, `xrepo_package` uses only the `--cflags` option to get package include directory.
-Library and cmake module directory are infered from that directory, so it maybe unreliable to detect the correct paths.
+Library and cmake module directory are inferred from that directory, so it maybe unreliable to detect the correct paths.